VPeti11/steamos-edge/README.md

 The SteamOS (3.0) Source Code (and other repositories) were leaked by few amount of individuals (GuestSneezePlayZ, YourLocalMoon, etc), The original leak had a bunch of files missing. if you want to know about the devlopment history of the project, check DEV.md.
 # Download
 https://github.com/VPeti1/steamos-edge-dev/releases/tag/img1

+# Variations
+#### If you want to check out variations of this project read VERSIONS.md